NWagter/Meduza/README.md

 # Libraries Used :
 - GLAD
+- ImGUI

 # Project description

-Meduza is a cross-platform renderer project
+Meduza is a personal game engine project, mainly made with C++.
+Capable of Rendering 2D and 3D geometry, input events, ECS and basic Physics